 To plan or not to plan?
 That is the question.

 The answer is: NOT TO PLAN!
 When preparing for registration in SOLUS, you should be using your Shopping Cart, not your Planner.
-The planner database shows every course that has ever been offered at Queen's, and many of these courses are now obsolete; may have a different course code and may not even be offered in 2021-22!
+The planner database shows every course that has ever been offered at Queen's, and many of these courses are now obsolete; may have a different course code and may not even be offered this coming year!
 This can be very confusing if you're trying to search for a class on SOLUS.
-The shopping cart, on the other hand, allows you to add classes that have been confirmed for the 2021-2022 academic year.
+The shopping cart, on the other hand, allows you to add classes that have been confirmed for the next academic year.

-So next time you login to SOLUS, click on that big Search for Classes button and choose classes to add to your Shopping Cart.
+So next time you login to SOLUS, use the Class Search and Enrol button and choose classes to add to your Shopping Cart.
 Once you've filled your shopping cart, you just need to log back in when your enrolment appointment opens up and click enrol.

 Clarification Regarding Full-Year A/B courses

-If you're adding a full-year course to your Shopping Cart, you've probably noticed that the first part of the course, the "A" portion, is listed as having no units, while the "B" portion in the Winter term has 6.0 units.
+If you're adding a full-year course to your Shopping Cart, you may notice that the first part of the course, the "A" portion, is listed as having no units, while the "B" portion in the Winter term has 6.0 units.
 This is because you will not get credit for the course until you have completed the entirety of the course.
 So not to worry if you see zero units in the Fall term; you'll be given full credit for the course once you complete it in the Winter term.

-When adding the B portion of a full-year course to your Winter Shopping Cart, make sure that the section numbers correspond to the section numbers you added to your Fall Shopping Cart (i.e. if you put CHEM 112A-002 in the Fall, you should have CHEM 112B-002 in the Winter.
-SOLUS will not allow you to mix and match sections when you enrol).
+When adding the B portion of a full-year course to your Winter Shopping Cart, make sure that the section numbers correspond to the section numbers you added to your Fall Shopping Cart.
+For example if you put CHEM 112A-002 in the Fall, you should have CHEM 112B-002 in the Winter.
+SOLUS will not allow you to mix and match sections when you enrol.
 If you are a full-year student, you should be aiming for 30.0 units for the year (5 courses each term).

 Registration for Online Courses